NBA Rumors: Should The Oklahoma City Thunder Consider Trading For Jordan Clarkson?

 — Stormdrane (@Stormdrane) August 4, 2018

-In the proposed trade deal by Bleacher Report, the Thunder will be sending Kyle Singler, Patrick Patterson, and a 2020 second-round pick to the Cavaliers for Jordan Clarkson.
+In the proposed trade deal by Bleacher Report, the Thunder would be sending Kyle Singler, Patrick Patterson, and a 2020 second-round pick to the Cavaliers for Jordan Clarkson.
 The deal works on ESPN‘s NBA Trade Machine.
 The acquisition of Clarkson will undeniably boost the Thunder’s bench, especially on the offensive end of the floor.

 However, it remains a big question if the Thunder will find a success pairing Clarkson with Dennis Schroder in their backcourt, knowing both guards are ball-dominant players and have defensive issues.
 Also, Clarkson isn’t expected to become available on the trade market anytime soon.
 Despite his inconsistencies, Cavaliers Head Coach Tyronn Lue still sees Clarkson as an integral part of his rotation.